rodolphe37/my-awesome-custom-alert/README.md

       customStyleColor="hsl(351, 75%, 75%)" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...)
       // if you don't want overlay effect remove this line below overlay
-      // If you dont want button, remove this line below. withButton
+      // If you dont want custom timeout, remove this line below (the default value is 4000ms). autoClose={5000}
-      // If you dont write buttonText props, the default text is choosed.
     />
   );